toonshi/pharmiliar2.0/README.md

 ## License

-[Your chosen license]
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer

 This system is designed to provide general medical information and guidance only.
-It is not a substitute for professional medical advice, diagnosis, or treatment.
+It is not a substitute for professional medical advice, diagnosis, or treatment.(At least not yet lol).
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.